sebmourlhou/oidc-client/configuration.md

 ## provider."provider".username

-For a grant_type *password*, specify the technical account to be used.
+For a grant_type *password*, specifies the technical account to be used.

 ## provider."provider".password

-For a grant_type *password*, specify the technical account password to be used.
+For a grant_type *password*, specifies the technical account password to be used.

 ## provider."provider".logout\_redirect\_path